Andrei Amalrik: First prison sentence

 Without a degree, Amalrik did odd jobs and wrote five unpublished plays but was soon under the gaze of the security police for an attempt to contact a Danish scholar through the Danish Embassy.
 He also became close to the unofficial youth literary group SMOG.
 Amalrik's plays and an interest in modern non-representational art led to Amalrik's first arrest in May 1965.
-A charge of spreading pornography failed because the expert witnesses called by the prosecution refused to give the correct testimony.
+A charge of spreading pornography failed because the expert witnesses called by the prosecution refused to give the needed testimony.
 However, the authorities then accused Amalrik of "parasitism," and he was sentenced by an administrative tribunal to banishment in western Siberia for a two-and-a-half-year term.

 He was freed briefly and then rearrested and sent to exile in a farm village near Tomsk, in Siberia.
 Allowed to make a brief trip to Moscow after the death of his father, Amalrik persuaded Tatar expressionist artist, Gyuzel Makudinova, to marry him and share his exile.

 It was this exile he described in Involuntary Journey to Siberia (1970).
-Thanks to the efforts of his lawyer, his sentence was overturned in 1966 and Amalrik returned to Moscow, moving with Gyuzel into a crowded communal apartment with one bath, one kitchen, and one telephone.
+Thanks to the efforts of his lawyer, his sentence was overturned in 1966 and Amalrik returned to Moscow, moving with Gyuzel into a crowded communal apartment with shared bath, kitchen, and telephone.